-Whether in your purse, in your hands, or in your pocket, a cell phone is always within arm’s reach in case a text message, an email, or a phone call comes in.
-It doesn’t really matter how old you are, cell phones span across generations.
+Whether in your purse, in your hands, or your pocket, a cell phone is always within arm’s reach in case a text message, an email, or a phone call comes in.
+It doesn’t matter how old you are, cell phones span across generations.

 In addition to the previous studies reporting that cell phones may be hazardous to our health, a recent small study found new evidence – this time, with regards to our bone health.

 The researchers measured bone mineral content and bone mineral density in the left and right hips of 24 men.
-The men carried their cell phones in a pouch on their belt for at least one year.
-Other 24 men who did not have cell phones were used in the study for comparison.
+The men carried their cell phones in a pouch on their belts for at least one year.
+Another 24 men who did not have cell phones were used in the study for comparison.